rbind/robinlovelace/content/home/talks.md

 # Order that this section appears on the page.
 weight: 27

-title: 'Recent & Upcoming Talks'
+title: 'Upcoming & Recent Talks'
 subtitle:

 content: